AthulPM97/AthulPM97/README.md

 **AthulPM97/AthulPM97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🌱 I’m currently learning AWS CICD with Jenkins.
+- 🌱 I’m currently learning Vue js framework.
 - 👯 I’m looking to collaborate on styling with css/bootstrap
 - 📫 Reach me at 97athulpm@gmail.com